jere1882/dl-blog/content/blog/deep-learning-specialization.md

 ---
 ## Introduction

-My current employee gave me the chance to take the Deep Learning Specialization from DeepLearn.ai via Coursera.
+My current employer gave me the chance to take the Deep Learning Specialization from DeepLearn.ai via Coursera.
 Even though this is quite a basic level course, I decided to give it a try and take the chance to revise my foundations.

 There is quite a lot of undeserved praise online for this course.
 It lacked depth, there were no structured course notes (just videos), and the above all author kept embarking on lengthy "intuitive" explanations aimed at people who did not take a proper calculus course.